A little history

 Unfortunately, even with benefit of the online version, we have continued to experience issues with gameplay, primarily due to computer manager problems.
 The issues came to a head during the 2018 season and, due to the lack of development of the game, I decided to investigate some competitive games.

 The first game I looked at was Out of the Park (OOTP).
-I had read some excellent reviews of the game online and had previously purchased two older versions, which I never had time to play.
+I had read some excellent online reviews of the game and had previously purchased two older versions, which I never had time to play.
 I decided to give it a good test and purchased the 2018 version.

 I was blown away by OOTP.
 I found it to be the most comprehensive, realistic game simulation I’ve ever played.
 After months of in-depth research, I became 100% convinced a move to this simulation would be a great enhancement to our league experience.

 The computer manager is vastly superior to DLB.
-The game engine is a well-thought-out, cutting-edge simulation based on up-to-date sabermetrics findings.
+The game engine is a well-thought-out, cutting-edge simulation based on up-to-date sabermetrics research.
 OOTP’s player pool, unlike most other sims, is not limited to a subset of the previous season’s major league players but also includes full MLB minor league farm systems.
 Making the increased player pool even better is the top-notch, comprehensive way individual players are rated.
 What sealed the deal for me, however, was the OOTP computer artificial intelligence (AI).
 Although not perfect, the AI allows game players to offload game-related tasks to a computerized staff.
 Using the AI a game player can fit all the game’s realistic components into his interest level and busy schedule.
 And these are just the highlights.

 Our 2019 regular season will be played over the summer on a staggered schedule (with a slower pace during July and August) and will be completed during September.
 Our playoffs and season will end in early October.
 We’ll then discuss our experience and reassess our schedule for the 2020 season.